 What to do in Toronto during the winter?

 The CN Tower is Toronto’s most emblematic landmark and one of the city’s highlights.
-When built in 1976, the CN Tower was a symbol of modernity and progress.
+When it was built in 1976, the CN Tower was a symbol of modernity and progress.
 It was one of the tallest buildings in the world until 2007, when it lost its position, but remains today in seventh place.

 The tower has 3 observation points at varying heights, a rotating restaurant (called CN Tower 360 restaurant), and additional bistros and cafes within the complex.
 In addition, the CN Tower is open all year round, meaning you can easily include it in your winter travel itinerary to Toronto.